Philadelphia Dance Day: Saturday, July 27, 2013

 I see there are several workshop venues.
 How do I get from one to another?

-All of the studios are generally within three miles of each other, either in Center City, South Philly or the Art Museum area.
-You might have noticed that a couple of workshops occur simultaneously, so there’s no way you can attend ALL of them.
+All of the venues are within two miles of each other in Center City.
+You might have noticed that some workshops occur simultaneously, so there’s no way you can attend ALL of them.
 That said, if you plan carefully, you can make it to quite a few.
 If you have a bike, that will be your quickest way around.
-Otherwise, all of the studios are accessible by subway or bus.
-A few are within walking distance.
+Otherwise, all of the studios are accessible by foot, subway or bus.
 And of course, you can drive, too.
 If you click on the link to the studios listed on the schedule page, you will be directed to a map.
 Maps will also be printed in the programs available at each workshop.

 Where can I park?

 This, of course, is the issue with driving in the city.
-None of the studios have parking lots, which means you will need to find street parking or pay for a lot if you decide to drive.
-Parking will be most difficult closer to Rittenhouse Square and the Art Museum area, however, you can sometimes get lucky finding spots on the weekend.
+None of the venues have parking lots, which means you will need to find street parking or pay for a lot if you decide to drive.
+Parking will be more difficult closer to the center of the city, however, you can sometimes get lucky finding spots on the weekend.
+Garage parking can range from $10 to $25.

 Do I have to pay for any of this?

-All of the workshops offered before 5:30 p.m. are completely FREE.
-To attend any of the events held at the Ethical Society, there is a one-time charge of $5.
-This fee helps cover the cost of the volunteer-run event, which includes renting venues, printing promotional materials and purchasing snacks and drinks for participants.
+All of the workshops offered before 5 p.m. are completely FREE.
+To attend the performance showcase held at Plays & Players, there is a requested one-time $5-10 donation.
+This helps cover the cost of our volunteer-run event, which includes renting venues, printing promotional materials and purchasing refreshments to follow the evening showcase.

 Can I support Dance Day beyond attending?